 Every cannabis grower's dream is to harvest big, sticky buds.
 To increase plant yield, indoor growers pay attention to the big 3: water, nutrients and light.

-However, modern growers know adding carbon dioxide to the grow space can take yields from good to great.
+However, modern growers know adding carbon dioxide to the grow space can also benefit them and take their yields from good to great.

 Why do Cannabis Plants Need CO2?

 Like all other green plants, cannabis transforms light energy into chemical energy through a process called photosynthesis.
 Chlorophyll-containing organelles known as chloroplasts convert CO2, water, and minerals into organic compounds that are rich in chemical energy plants use to grow.

 Fortunately for us, oxygen is a by-product of the process.
 It is released by the plants during the day as they absorb CO2.
 The gases are released and absorbed via the plants’ stomata, which are minute openings surrounded by guard cells on the undersides of their leaves.